The staff I use

 Tangible

-• iPhone 14 Pro: 512GB model from 2022 that I have a not-so-healthy dependency on.
+• iPhone 17 Pro: The 2025 model, and the object I have a not-so-healthy dependency on.

 • My first iPhone was the iPhone 5 and, even if I tried Android for a little while, the vertically integrated, walled garden experience is just smoother.